prebid/Prebid.js/dev-docs/analytics-ga.md

 See [this link](https://developers.google.com/analytics/devguides/collection/protocol/v1/limits-quotas) for details on GA's throttling.

+##### Sampling

+To track a lower volume of traffic in Google Analytics, you may specify a sample rate in the options.
+For example, to set up a 5% sample rate:

+{% highlight js %}
+pbjs.que.push(function() {
+    pbjs.enableAnalytics({
+        provider: 'ga',
+        options: {
+            global: 'ga'
+            enableDistribution: false,
+            sampling: 0.05
+        }
+    });
+});
+{% endhighlight %}

+At the start of each page, Prebid chooses a random number between 0 and 1 and logs the analytics only if the number is less than the supplied sample rate, which defaults to 1 (100%).
+Of course a smaller sample rate means that reported numbers will be correspondingly lower, so a scaling factor in reports may be useful, but is outside the scope of Prebid.

+It should also be noted that all events on a given page are subject to the same analytics behavior.
+This means that all requests, responses, and renders on a page are either logged or not logged.

 ### How Prebid.js uses GA's Events

 Prebid.js sends out GA-compatible [Events](https://support.google.com/analytics/answer/1033068).
 (For more information, see the GA docs on [Event Tracking](https://developers.google.com/analytics/devguides/collection/analyticsjs/events)).